Ultralight-Elements/slush-ultralight/README.md

 [?]
 Use simple style or compact defineProperties style?
    ```

-> _**Note**: files will be generated in the current directory, so be sure to change to a new directory before running those commands if you don't want to overwrite existing files._
+> _**Note**: files will be generated in the current directory, so be sure to change to a new directory before running those commands if you don't want to overwrite existing files.
+To maximize your convenience, this directory should be named the same as your custom element._

 * Also included is a generator to help you register the custom element with bower